William Howard-Snyder

 prof_pic.jpg

-Outside of school, I enjoy playing board games with friends, going on walks with my wife, and I recently started doing Brazilian Jiu-Jitsu.
+Outside of research, I enjoy playing board games, walking with my wife, and practicing Brazilian Jiu-Jitsu.

 news